jaytmiller/htc-utils/aws-annex-setup/README.md

 ### Perform condor_annex Setup and Checkout

 The setup_annex script runs condor_annex commands used to initialize the annex and check it.
-It produces 4 cloud formation artifacts.
+It produces 4 cloud formation artifacts which have generic names.

+Note that setup checking doesn't appear to verify correct operation of the 4 artifacts,  merely that they exist.
+If you're debugging,  make sure to delete the cloud formations before re-running condor_annex.

 ```
 ./setup_annex